-The afternoon is dedicated to exploring Fernandina, the youngest island in the archipelago.
-The complete absence of introduced animals is one its biggest draws, as Fernandina boasts a very unique environment with a very high density of marine iguanas.
-Other creatures found here include sea lions, Sally lightfoot crabs, hawks, penguins and flightless cormorants.
+The afternoon is dedicated to exploring Fernandina, the youngest island in the Galapagos Islands.
+The complete absence of introduced animals is one of its biggest draws, as Fernandina boasts a very unique environment with a very high density of marine iguanas.
+Other Galapagos iconic species found here include sea lions, Sally lightfoot crabs, hawks, penguins, and flightless cormorants.

 Puerto Ayora & the Charles Darwin Research Station

 In the morning, we disembark (dry landing) at Puerto Ayora to visit the Charles Darwin Research Station.
-The Station consists of a giant tortoise Breeding Center and an impressive giant prickly-pear cactus forest that is home to many land birds.
-The Station also serves as the headquarters for scientific investigation, conservation and the National Park administration.
-Following this visit, we will board a private transport to head up and enjoy lunch in the cooler highlands of Santa Cruz Island, which is an entirely different ecosystem.
+The Station consists of a giant tortoise breeding center and an impressive giant prickly-pear cactus forest that is home to many land birds.
+The Station also serves as headquarters for scientific research and conservation efforts, as well as the administrative offices of the Galapagos National Park.
+Following this visit, we board a private transport to head up and enjoy lunch in the cooler highlands of Santa Cruz Island, which is an entirely different ecosystem.

-You will have several options to choose from in the afternoon, these of which can be discussed in advance with your Expedition Leader.
-At the end of the afternoon’s activities, guests will return to Puerto Ayora and hop aboard the Santa Cruz II.
+You have several options to choose from in the afternoon, these are discussed in advance with your Expedition Leader.
+At the end of the afternoon’s activities, guests return to Puerto Ayora and hop back aboard the Santa Cruz II Galapagos cruise.